jude-restrepo/db-final-project/README.md

 # Project description

 This project is a book forum application.
 The application presents the user with communities.
 Within each community are multiple threads and within each thread are multiple posts.
-A normal user can create threads and posts,
+A normal user can create threads and posts and interact with other users' threads by posting.

 ## How to run the app (setup steps)